NomicFoundation/hardhat/packages/buidler-web3/README.md

 - `web3`: An instantiated Web3.js object connected to the selected network.

 ## Usage
-Install it and access Web3.js through the Buidler Runtime Environment anywhere you need it (tasks, scripts, tests, etc).
+Install it and access Web3.js through the Hardhat Runtime Environment anywhere you need it (tasks, scripts, tests, etc).
 For example, in your `hardhat.config.js`:
 ```
-usePlugin("@nomiclabs/buidler-web3");
+usePlugin("@nomiclabs/hardhat-web3");

-// task action function receives the Buidler Runtime Environment as second argument
+// task action function receives the Hardhat Runtime Environment as second argument
 task("accounts", "Prints accounts", async (_, { web3 }) => {

   console.log(await web3.eth.getAccounts());